In Death: Roarke

 In his mid-thirties, Roarke is an immigrant from Dublin, Ireland; in New York City, he is the CEO of Roarke Industries.
 He owns an old mansion off Central Park that he remodeled to his specifications with very high-tech security.
-He convinces Eve to move in with him in Glory in Death and then proposes at the end of the book.
+He persuades Eve to move in with him in Glory in Death and then proposes at the end of the book.